Summer Positions

 When does Leader Training start?

-It’s very likely that our 2024 Leader Training will begin on the morning of Wednesday, June 12.
+It is very likely that our 2025 Leader Training will begin on the morning of Wednesday, June 11 (with our in-house Wilderness First Aid (WFA) course taking place on June 9-10).

 What does Leader Training entail?

 Leader Training is an intense, focused combination of hard-skill and soft-skill training.
-You’ll learn how to deal with common problems on trip; learn how to cook tasty, nutritious meals; many of our leaders will become certified as a Lifeguard; and depending on what you are leading, get great mechanical training from biking professionals and/or re-visit the fundamentals of safe hiking and backcountry living.
-After the “classroom” portion of your training is complete, you’ll hit the road or the trails with your peers for a multi-day training trip in the field.
-While it’s fast-paced, most leaders would agree that Leader Training is a highlight of the summer!
+You will learn about Apogee’s protocols, discuss strategies to approach common problems on trip, foster your co-leader relationship(s), practice cooking tasty, nutritious meals, and many of our leaders will also complete a Wilderness Swim Safety course.
+Depending on your role, you will receive great mechanical training from biking professionals or practice the fundamentals of safe hiking and backcountry living.
+After the week-long in-town portion of your training is complete, you will hit the road or the trails with your peers for a multi-day training trip in the field.
+While it is fast-paced, most leaders would agree that Leader Training is a highlight of the summer!

 Does Apogee provide food and housing during staff training, between trips, and after trips?